Life with an Alaskan Malamute

 On the other side you may be surprised by the amount of time, costs and work, that comes along being a dog owner.

 As a experienced dog owner you are aware of the above mentioned tasks.
-But you will find yourself surprised of how much different it is to raise a malamute - in contract to e.g. a German Shepherd.. usually you have to forget everything, you know about raising a puppy and start all over.
+But you will find yourself surprised of how much different it is to raise a malamute - in contrast to e.g. a German Shepherd.. usually you have to forget everything, you know about raising a puppy and start all over.

 It takes a great effort for the experienced to admit this fact, and open up to advise from the breeder.